dougeby/IntuneDocs/InTuneDocs/DeployUse/secure-resource-access-with-certificate-profiles.md

 1. Make sure you have the right certificate infrastructure in place, as described in [Configure certificate infrastructure for SCEP](configure-certificate-infrastructure-for-scep.md) and [Configure certificate infrastructure for PFX](configure-certificate-infrastructure-for-pfx.md).

-2. Install a root certificate or an intermediate Certification Authority (CA) certificate on each device so that the device recognizes the legitimacy of your CA. To do this, create and deploy a **Trusted Certificate Profile**.
+2. Install a root certificate or an intermediate certification authority (CA) certificate on each device so that the device recognizes the legitimacy of your CA. To do this, create and deploy a **Trusted Certificate Profile**.
 When you deploy this profile, the devices that you manage with Intune will request and receive the root certificate.
 You have to create a separate profile for each platform.
 The **Trusted Certificate Profile** is available for these platforms:
  -  iOS 7.1 and later
  -  Mac OS X 10.9 and later
  -  Android 4.0 and later